-The way to give yourself the best chance at making a sound investment is actually to either hit the nail while it's hot in an area that is seeing higher than average growth, or buying in a neighborhood where you can afford a property that sits above the bottom 10 - 15 % of local listings.
+The way to give yourself the best chance at making a sound investment is actually to either hit the nail while it's hot in an area that is seeing higher than average growth or buying in a neighbourhood where you can afford a property that sits above the bottom 10 - 15 % of local listings.

 Trying to hunt exclusively for foreclosures to get the best deals

 Foreclosed properties are usually sold at a discounted price for a reason.
-The previous owner wasn't able to keep up with their payments and this often leads to deterioration in the homes condition.
-Anyone having trouble keeping up with their mortgage is going to have an even harder time keeping up with things like, general repairs, maintenance, gardening and a whole host of other home care needs.
+The previous owner wasn't able to keep up with their payments and this often leads to deterioration of the home's condition.
+Anyone having trouble keeping up with their mortgage is going to have an even harder time keeping up with things like general repairs, maintenance, gardening and a whole host of other home care needs.